ayrna/orca/doc/orca-tutorial.md

 ---

-***Exercise*** : apparently, POM is the slowest method, but here we are not taking into account the crossvalidation time.
+***Exercise 1*** : apparently, POM is the slowest method, but here we are not taking into account the crossvalidation time.
 Check the detailed CSV results to conclude which is the costliest method (taking crossvalidation, training and test phases into account).

 ---